 Ray Bradbury was a reader.
 His favorites were Buck Rogers, Tarzan, Dickens, Twain, and more.
-He filled his hungry imagination in his hometown library.
+He filled his hungry imagination in his hometown library, the historic Waukegan Carnegie Library at 1 N. Genesee.
 Then he went on to a lifetime of writing with joy, gusto, love, and fun.

 It was his imagination that produced Fahrenheit 451, The Martian Chronicles, Dandelion Wine, and dozens of other stories, screenplays, and dramas that are enshrined forever in American culture.

-Ray Bradbury has published more than five hundred short stories, novels, plays, screenplays, television scripts, and verse.
+Ray Bradbury published more than five hundred short stories, novels, plays, screenplays, television scripts, verse, and comics.
 His timeless words touch the hearts of audiences young and old.